 A lot of users ask us whether or not they should use a dedicated IP.
 Unfortunately, the answer isn't always straightforward, and the real answer is that it depends.

-If you're not sending a lot of email, a dedicated IP can hurt your deliverability because receiving servers aren't seeing enough email to know whether to trust the IP or not.
-So each time you send an email, they are re-evaluating every aspect of the email as though it's a new IP rather than one that's established and sending email that's good.
+If you are not sending a lot of email, a dedicated IP can hurt your deliverability because receiving servers are not seeing enough email to know whether to trust the IP or not.
+So each time you send an email, they are re-evaluating every aspect of the email as though it's a new IP rather than one that is established and reliably sending email.

-If you're sending to a lot of corporate domains that need to be able to whitelist the IP you're sending from, a dedicated IP can be a really good option.
+If you are sending to a lot of corporate domains that need to be able to whitelist the IP you are sending from, a dedicated IP can be a really good option.
 It makes it easier for your clients or users with those corporate domains to whitelist just your IP instead of all of Mandrill's shared IPs.

-If you're planning to send more in the future, beginning the warmup process for a dedicated IP can be beneficial.
-Just be sure that you don't spend time warming up the IP, and then leave it dormant for awhile; consistency in sending behavior is beneficial when it comes to warming up IPs.
+If you are planning to send more in the future, beginning the warmup process for a dedicated IP can be beneficial.
+Just be sure that you do not spend time warming up the IP, and then leave it dormant for awhile; consistency in sending behavior is beneficial when it comes to warming up IPs.
 Mandrill has an automated warmup option that you can enable when you request the IP (or any time after the IP is provisioned).